 If you find that you are unable to stop drinking alcohol every night, despite your attempts to curb your consumption, this could suggest that you do need professional help to address your current relationship with alcohol.
 There are numerous types of support available, including outpatient therapy, day sessions in a treatment facility or a residential treatment programme.
 The right support for you will depend on your situation.
 And remember, there is no shame in needing a helping hand from time to time.

 If you think that you are dependent or addicted to alcohol, and want to find out how to stop drinking alcohol every night, it is highly recommended that you seek professional advice and treatment.
+You can contact Priory for a free addiction assessment to find out more about your drinking habits and what treatment options are available for you.

 Quitting drinking on your own can be incredibly dangerous when you are physically dependent on alcohol.
 During the withdrawal process, there are a wide number of symptoms a person can experience.
 For some, that can include delirium tremens (DTs), which is an extremely severe form of alcohol withdrawal that causes seizures and can occasionally be fatal.
 Because there are such extreme symptoms, it is so important that people withdraw from alcohol within a medically assisted detoxification programme, so that they are surrounded by professionals who can provide them with the correct level of care and support.